darash-desai/evolver/README.md

 ## `experiment.{stage}.pump.default.volume`

 The total volume the pump should dispense before turning off in mL.
 A value of `0` leaves the pump on indefinitely.
+If this property is omitted, it is assumed to be 0.

 ## `experiment.{stage}.pump.triggers`